 He received his doctorate in psychology from Penn State University, and has done extensive post-doctoral work in the area of philosophy, Taoist and Buddhist thought, comparative religions, leadership development and performance enhancement.
 He has coached at the high school level as well as AAU sports.

-During this interview he talks about leadership, coaching, player-coach relationships and the rule of one.
+During this interview he talks about leadership, coaching, the player-coach relationships and the rule of one.
+In detail:

 - That coaching is a double axis, how important the coaches relationship with their players is and the rule of one.
 (0:03- 1:14)